chef-cft/national-parks-demo/docs/aks_demo.md

     --generate-ssh-keys \
     --attach-acr exampleacr
 ```
+NOTE 1: Remember to replace `example` with a name of your choice.

-NOTE: If you get a authorization error, you may have to login to azure again by running `az login`.
+NOTE 2: If you get a authorization error, you may have to login to azure again by running `az login`.

 #### Get AKS Credentials
 ```